top of page

 Identifying Markers

-Physical Appearance: Short, coarse hair, varying in color (black, brown, white, spotted, or mixed), often dirty or patchy from wallowing and brushing against trees, very large (800–1,200+ lbs), some have horns, others are polled (hornless) depending on lineage.
+Physical Appearance: Short, coarse hair, varying in color (black, brown, white, spotted, or mixed), often dirty or patchy from wallowing and brushing against trees, very large (250 kg to 450 kg), some have horns, others are polled (hornless) depending on lineage.

 Tracks: Large, round cloven hoof prints, about 4–5 inches in diameter, often deep and obvious in soft ground, found along forest trails, pastures, water sources, and wallows.